Discover California

 $15 fish tacos in San Diego. $250/night boutique hotel in Santa Barbara.
 I verify every number on-site.

-Multiple trips across all seasons — wine harvest in Napa, surf season in SoCal, ski weekends at Mammoth, and year-round road trips along the PCH.
+Calling California home for over 25 years — wine harvest in Napa, surf season in SoCal, ski weekends at Mammoth, and year-round road trips along the PCH.

 No Sponsored Content